 Return of Owner Data.
 Upon request by Owner or Manager at any time during the Term, Service Contractor shall promptly: (a) return to Owner, in the format and on the media reasonably requested by Owner, all or any part of Owner Data and (b) erase or destroy all or any part of Owner Data in Service Contractor’s possession, in each case to the extent so requested by Owner or Manager, except for an archival copy.
-Any archival tapes containing Owner Data shall be used by Service Contractor solely for back-up purposes.
+Any archival tapes containing Owner Data shall be used by Service Contractor solely for back-up purposes Return of Owner Confidential Information shall be governed by article 6 of the Agreement.

 Data Security.
+The parties acknowledge that Xerox will not be storing Owner Confidential Information and Manager is responsible for setting the security protocols on Xerox Equipment.
 Service Contractor shall establish and maintain safeguards against the destruction, loss or alteration of Owner Data in the possession of Service Contractor.
 In the event Service Contractor discovers or is notified of a breach or potential breach of security relating to Owner Data, Service Contractor shall (a) notify Owner or Manager of such breach or potential breach and (b) if the applicable Owner Data was in the possession of Service Contractor at the time of such breach or potential breach, Service Contractor shall (i) investigate and use commercially reasonable efforts to remediate the effects of the breach or potential breach and (ii) discuss with Owner or Manager appropriate procedures to ensure that such breach or potential breach will not recur.

 INTELLECTUAL PROPERTY